High-Level-Prgrmng-Languages/ziply-delivery-service/README.md

-# NoSQL Library API - Parcel Tracking System
+# Ziply Dilevery - Parcel Tracking System

 A Django-based REST API for parcel tracking using MongoDB as the database backend.
 Built for efficient package management and real-time tracking capabilities.